So, Does Everyone Hate The Microblading They Got In 2018?

-When LA-based brow artist Kristie Streicher was first introduced to microblading — a semi-permanent eyebrow tattooing service brought to the US from Asia — she was a little wary.
+When LA-based brow artist Kristie Streicher was first introduced to microblading — a semi-permanent eyebrow tattooing service — she was a little wary.
 "I started noticing the microblading trend in the 2010s," she recalls, "but I didn't start doing it myself until 2015 or 2016."

 If you remember, 2016 was the inflection point when everyone was convincing their coworkers, sisters-in-law, and friends of friends with faint or overplucked brows to try microblading.
 At Refinery29, it was a water cooler conversation.
 One editor reported that microblading their eyebrows was "one of the top three best decisions [they've] ever made in the name of beauty."